AVTA Executive Board

 - Barbara Robinson, LVT (Coastal Alabama Community College)

-- Hayley Pritchard, LVT (Southern Union State Community College)
+- Hayley Pritchard, BS, AAS, LVT (Southern Union State Community College)

 - Student Representatives: